• Skip to primary navigation

 We earn a commission if you make a purchase, at no additional cost to you.

-I grabbed a pair in brown suede and while the Nova fit me really well, the Sway is probably my favorite Meermin loafer because it has the roomiest toe and the most casual look — and I don’t dress up.
+I grabbed a pair in brown suede and while the Nova fit me really well, the Sway is my favorite Meermin loafer because it has the roomiest toe and the most casual look — yet the leather sole and lack of beefrolls mean it’s not too hard to dress up, either.

 Classic Casual